 “Strengthening School Readiness Support to Families and the Community through the Public Library”

 The workshop is funded by an LSTA grant and is open to any Ohio librarian, with attendance at each session limited to 30.

 The A. Sophie Rogers School for Early Learning and the Statewide Family Engagement Center at the Ohio State University are collaborating on RealTalk, a webinar series for families of young children.
-Webinars take place monthly in July, August, and September 2021 and are recorded for anytime viewing.
-Topics include conflict resolution, storytime at home, and potty training.
+Webinars take place monthly in and are recorded for anytime viewing.
+Topics include conflict resolution, storytime at home, race awareness, and more.
 These webinars are free and open to all.

 The Ohio Library Council recently hosted a webinar with First Lady Fran DeWine and representatives of the Ohio Governor's Imagination Library, Ohio public library systems, and the State Library of Ohio on the Ohio Governor’s Imagination Library (OGIL) and how public libraries are incorporating the program into their Summer Reading and fall programming event